jnear/derailer/README.md

 # Railgrinder

-TODO: Write a gem description
+Railgrinder is a static analysis tool for Rails applications.
+It produces a graph showing the conditions under which your application allows data to flow from the database to rendered web pages seen by users.
+The goal is for this graph to aid the user in discovering unintended data flows that may represent security bugs.

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

-    gem 'railgrinder'
+    gem 'sourcify', :git => "git://github.com/jnear/sourcify.git"
+    gem 'virtual_keywords', :git => "git://github.com/jnear/virtual_keywords.git"
+    gem 'railgrinder', :git => "git://github.com/jnear/railgrinder.git"

 And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install railgrinder
+    $ bundle install

 ## Usage